afdesk/vuln-list-new/README.md

 # vuln-list
-Collect vulnerability information and save it in parsable format automatically
+Collect vulnerability information and save it in parsable format automatically.

 ## Source